ArthurNaumenko/Asterisk-Telegram-Bot/README.md

 <img width="339" alt="2" src="https://cloud.githubusercontent.com/assets/12981076/17729380/a4963b30-646c-11e6-9940-4b546961cd77.png">

 Finally, when the operator picks up the phone, the call is redirected to the customer.
-Fancy emojis make the proccess more intuitive for operators :) <br>
+Fancy emojis make it more intuitive for operators :) <br>
 <img width="354" alt="4" src="https://cloud.githubusercontent.com/assets/12981076/17729397/ace90862-646c-11e6-87e6-b54a36752795.png">

-All of the above makes the proccess of making return calls simplier and call-center operators more productive.
+All of the above makes the proccess of making return calls simplier more productive.